corda/auctionhouse/README.md

 ### IntelliJ setup
 * From the main menu, click `open` (not `import`!) then navigate to where you placed this repository.
-* Click `File->Project Structure`, and set the `Project SDK` to be the JDK you downloaded (by clicking `new` and nagivating to where the JDK was installed).
+* Click `File->Project Structure`, and set the `Project SDK` to be the JDK you downloaded (by clicking `new` and navigating to where the JDK was installed).
 Click `Okay`.
 * Next, click `import` on the `Import Gradle Project` popup, leaving all options as they are.
 * If you do not see the popup: Navigate back to `Project Structure->Modules`, clicking the `+ -> Import` button, navigate to and select the repository folder, select `Gradle` from the next menu, and finally click `Okay`,